 This article introduced you to Google BigQuery and explained its important features.
 It further discussed the Google BigQuery MERGE Command and provided 3 examples of the same.
 These examples presented the syntax and use cases of this popular Google BigQuery command.
 The article also listed down the best practices that you must follow to obtain the best results while using the Google Biguery MERGE Command.

 Google BigQuery is a great option for storing vast amounts of data.
 However, you need to collect data from multiple sources and transfer it to your Data Warehouse for further analysis.
-Building an in-house solution for this process could be an expensive and time-consuming task Hevo Data, on the other hand, offers a No-code Data Pipeline that can automate your data transfer process, hence allowing you to focus on other aspects of your business like Analytics, Customer Management, etc. This platform allows you to transfer data from 100+ sources to Cloud-based Data Warehouses like Google BigQuery, Snowflake, Amazon Redshift, etc. It will provide you with a hassle-free experience and make your work life much easier.
+Hevo Data offers a No-code Data Pipeline that can automate your data transfer process.
+Try a 14-day free trial to explore all features, and check out our unbeatable pricing for the best plan for your needs.

 Samuel is a versatile writer specializing in the data industry.
 With over seven years of experience, he excels in data science, data integration, and data analysis, crafting engaging content on these topics.
 He is also adept at WordPress development.
 Samuel holds a Bachelor's degree in Computer Science from Lagos State University.